 I may boast: Grk. kauchaomai, fut. pass., have or express pride in being intimately associated or involved with some person, thing, or circumstance, often meaning boast.
 (See the textual note below.)
 Giving in order to boast was a particular fault of Pharisees noted by Yeshua (Matt 6:2) and Paul may be implying that he had once been guilty of this failure. but: Grk. de, conj. should not: Grk. mē, adv.
 See the previous verse. possess: Grk. echō, pres. subj. love: Grk. agapē.
 See verse 1 above.
 I am profited: Grk. ōpheleō, pres. pass., may mean (1) to engage in activity that brings about something good above and beyond that which existed earlier either in the sense of (a) help, assist; (b) cause to benefit, be of advantage to, be of benefit to, or (c) be of value; or (2) be successful in an activity.
 The first meaning applies here. nothing: Grk. oudeis, adv.
 See the previous verse on "nothing."

 Paul affirms that without love being the motivating factor in the giving of one's self or property, the sacrifice is meaningless and has no value to God.

 13:4-7, The Nature of Love

-4 Love is patient, is kind, and is not jealous; love is not boastful, is not arrogant,
+4 Love is patient, is kind, and is not envious; love is not boastful, is not arrogant,

 Divine Love is described in typical Hebrew fashion with ten action verbs (one used twice), eight of which are stated negatively.